 The fight had moved us closer to the cot and lamp.
 I reached blindly behind me and was rewarded when my fingers closed around the firm pole of the lamp.
 I swung it wildly, sweeping her feet from beneath her with a thud.
 Tossing the broken lamp to the side, I quickly disarmed her with my left hand, drawing my other fully loaded weapon with the right.

-A fair question, to be sure.
-I had asked myself that same question half a dozen times during tonight’s exploits and had settled upon only one reasonable answer: Because I had to.
+I wanted to show her mercy, wanted to walk away but forced myself to stay the course.
+Because I had to.
 I had made a very rash decision that led me to this point and this was my penance.
 All that was required of me was the will to follow thru.